(All fields required)

 Tamai J, Dormans JP, Erol B, States L, Pawel BR.
 Musculoskeletal Tumors in Children.
 In Pediatric Orthopaedics and Sports Medicine: The Requisite in Pediatrics Dormans JP (Ed.).
 St. Louis, MO: Mosby/Elsevier Health Sciences, 2004.

-Nurse Practitioner, Developmental and Behavioral Pediatrics
+Nurse Practitioner, Division of Developmental and Behavioral Pediatrics

 Family Nurse Practitioner, Urogenital Center